score-spec/docs/content/en/docs/reference/score-spec-reference.md

 It is up to the Score implementation (CLI) on how and when the resource reference is resolved, and when the referenced values' substitution occurs.

-For example, `score-compose` would convert resource properties into environment variables references in a resulting `compose.yaml` configuration file, and produce a reference `.env` file that the user can then populate.
+For example, `score-compose` would convert resources into environment variables references in a resulting `compose.yaml` configuration file, and produce a reference `.env` file that the user can then populate.
 For more information, see the [.env file](https://docs.docker.com/compose/environment-variables/#the-env-file).

 The following Score file contains a single resource.